johndoe133/arch_linux/README.md

 ```
 ## Notes

-- Fast Boot disabled in UEFI to allow USB boot
+- Fast Boot enabled in UEFI
 - UEFI GPU mode set to Switchable Graphics (not discrete-only)